topheman/toolchain-notes/src/README.md

 My goal is to keep track of my findings and understandings.
 By open-sourcing this, it might help others (those repositories can be hard to dive into).

+Disclaimer: This work is based on myself reading the source code over multiple repositories.

+- I might get some things wrong
-If you feel like contributing, please do.
-I try not to link to too specific implementations (which can change over the time).
+- Some of my findings may end up out of date somehow (I try not to link to too specific implementations that could change over time)

+If you like this work, if you feel you can share improvements, you can contribute.

 ## Contributing